Social distancing measures related to the COVID-19 pandemic: Background

 Social distancing, or physical distancing, is a set of non-pharmaceutical interventions or measures taken to prevent the spread of a contagious disease by maintaining a physical distance between people and reducing the number of times people come into close contact with each other.
-It involves keeping a distance of 6 ft from others and avoiding gathering together in large groups.
+It involved keeping a distance of 6 ft, with a minimum of one meter or 3 feet, from others and avoiding gathering together in large groups.

 During the COVID-19 pandemic, social distancing and related measures were recommended by several governments as alternatives to an enforced quarantine of heavily affected areas.
 According to UNESCO monitoring, more than a hundred countries implemented nationwide school closures in response to COVID-19, impacting over half the world's student population.
 In the United Kingdom, the government advised the public to avoid public spaces, and cinemas and theatres voluntarily closed to encourage the government's message.